 Bottom Line

 Pick a free Alfama tour from GuruWalk or Walkative for budget travelers and first-timers.
-Upgrade to a paid small-group tour from Inside Lisbon, Take Walks, or Devour for serious depth and food.
+Upgrade to a paid small-group tour from Inside Lisbon, Take Walks, or Devour for depth and food.
 Splurge on a private guide if you have specific interests or are traveling with family.
-Whichever route you take, plan a walking tour for your first morning in Lisbon — context up front pays off across the rest of the trip.
+Whichever route you take, plan a walking tour for your first morning in Lisbon — context up front pays dividends across the rest of the trip.

 Continue planning experiences with our Lisbon Tours & Experiences pillar guide, our boat tours guide, our cooking classes guide, and our Sintra tours from Lisbon guide.